bianca9901/hangman/README.md

 - If the guess would be anything other than a single letter, the player will get a message saying "Invalid guess!
 Please enter a single letter.".
 However, this will not affect their remaining lives, the input field will just repeat itself and the player will have to try again. ![Invalid guess](documentation/images/features/invalid-guess.png)
 7. If the player guesses an incorrect letter, the first body part (the head of the hangman figure) will be drawn, and the lives will decrease to 5.
 ![Incorrect guess](documentation/images/features/incorrect-letter.png)
-* Important: If the same incorrect letter is guessed once again, a life will be taken once again, therefore, the player has to work on their memory skills or alternatatevly scroll up to see if they had already guessed that letter.
+* Important: If the same incorrect letter is guessed once again, a life will be taken once again, therefore, the player has to work on their memory skills or alternatively scroll up to see if they had already guessed that letter.
 8. If the player guesses a correct letter, the underscore that contains that/or those letters will be filled in. ![Correct guess](documentation/images/features/correct-letter.png)
 9. The game will continue as explained above until the player has guessed the correct word or if the player has used all of their 6 lives.
 * If the player loses.
 They will get a message saying "YOU LOSE!" and they will, at last, know what the secret word was.
 ![You lose + The correct word displayed](documentation/images/features/you-lose.png)
 * If the player unravels the secret word, they will be presented with a message saying "YOU WON!".
 ![You won message](documentation/images/features/you-won.png)
-* Either if the player wins or loses, they will see a button in the end of the screen that if pressed enter, will take them back to the home menu.
+* Either if the player wins or loses, they will see a button at the end of the screen that if pressed enter, will take them back to the home menu.
 ![Go back Menu](documentation/images/features/go-back.png)
 10. The player is then taken back to the home menu.